jfsc/BranchAnalyzer/README.md

-This mechanism is part of contributions resulting of exploratory case study about use of branches in DevOps environments.
+This tool is part of contributions resulting of exploratory case study about use of branches in DevOps environments.

 Jose Fernando - jfsc@cin.ufpe.br

 Vinicius Garcia - vcg@cin.ufpe.br

+# Context
+Branches are historically used to help develop teams on coordinating their parallel development through version control systems tools (ex.Git).
+Jgitconflict help developers to retrieve the frequency of textual conflicts by branch.
+Thus, supporting empirical information about the "health" of branches.

 # Objective
 Retrieve the frequency of textual conflicts by branch.